 The spaces directly in front of the inbound platform of the commuter rail station (10 spaces) are unregulated.
-These spaces fill up in the morning and remain full all day.
-A random license-plate check by the Belmont Police Department revealed that on most days, about 50% of the spaces are used by Belmont residents, and the others come in from out of town to park and take the train.
-Figure 10 shows the origins of vehicles parked on Royal Road on a typical Monday, Tuesday, and Wednesday.
+As expected, these spaces fill up in the morning and remain full all day.
+A random license-plate check revealed that on most days, about 50% of the spaces are used by Belmont residents, and the others come in from out of town to park and take the train.
+Figure 10 shows a origins of vehicles parked on Royal Road on a typical Monday, Tuesday, and Wednesday.